How Often Should You See a Personal Trainer?

 Honest dollars-to-outcome math:

 The highest-ROI period is the front-loaded foundation phase.
 The 8 to 12 weeks of intensive PT at the start typically replaces 12 to 24 months of stalled solo progress.
-After that, frequency drops because the marginal value drops.
+After that, frequency drops because the value of each extra session drops.

 For our specific rates at Persistence, see our pricing page.
 For the full PT service offering, see our personal training page.
 For coach bios and credentials, see coaches.

-If you are weighing how often to see a personal trainer and not sure where to start, the simplest first step is a free intro class.
+If you are weighing how often to see a personal trainer and not sure where to start, the simplest first step is a free first class.
 We will run a movement screen, talk through your goals, and recommend a frequency based on where you actually are.
 No pressure to commit on day one.
-Book your free class at 3025 1st Ave in Belltown, an 8-minute walk from Amazon Spheres.
+Book your free class at 3025 1st Ave in Belltown, about an 8-minute walk from Amazon.

 Related Articles in This Cluster